kodaniel/CoD2-MC-botmod/README.md

 Now when you start the game it will load the mod files from the `mcbotmod` folder.

+### Limitations

+Some features won't work on localhosted game, like account system and map records.
+Install the mod on a proper game hosting service to enjoy the mod in its entirety.

 ## Features

 - 19 various, Minecraft styled custom maps.